fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 Overall rating ****__

   Doctorow is, of course, a well known storytelling pro.
 This is a story about trying to establish a TCP/IP connection to Elfland.
 I liked it.

+* __A Fire Upon the Deep (Vernor Vinge).
+Long.
+Comp-fi hardness score: 4.
+Overall rating ****__

+  This story has two main settings.
+One is a planet where dog-like creatures communicate telepathically.
+The other is in space where an ancient AI has escaped it's confines.
+Large in scale, but also very character driven.
+Computers play a large role throughout the plot.
+Great world-building.

 ## Works recommended but lacking confirmation and/or review